 We also have a term loan which was used for the purchase of our binder bonded air laid paper making machine.
-Repayment of the loan is in monthly instalments of \$59,524 commencing September 22, 2016 with a final payment of the \$2,142,848 balance of principal on August 22, 2020.
-We intend to get annual one-year extensions of the final payment date at least one year before the final payment date so that no more than \$714,288 (twelve monthly payments of \$59,524) of the term loan is current at any time.
+Repayment of the loan is in monthly instalments of \$59,524 until August 22, 2023.
 A specific charge against the equipment purchased with the loan proceeds and a fixed and floating charge on substantially all of our assets are pledged as collateral.

 We have covenanted with the bank to maintain our consolidated ratio of current assets to current liabilities at 1.20:1 or higher, our consolidated ratio of debt (including deferred tax liability) to shareholders' equity at 2.00 or lower and our consolidated ratio of net income before extraordinary and other non-recurring items plus interest, income tax, depreciation and amortization (EBITDA) to interest expense plus the current portion of long term debt and capital leases at 1.25:1 or higher.
-We are in compliance with all of these covenants at March 31, 2019 and do not anticipate difficulty maintaining this compliance during the forthcoming year, even after adopting the new IFRS 16, Leases accounting policy.
+We are in compliance with all of these covenants at March 31, 2020 and do not anticipate difficulty maintaining this compliance during the forthcoming year.
 If we are not compliant with these covenants, and are unable to obtain a waiver from the bank, the loan will become payable on demand.

-We intend to spend around \$300,000 for production equipment additions and improvements during the next year, which we will finance from operating cash flows.
+We intend to spend around \$1,000,000 for production equipment additions and improvements during the next year, which we will finance from operating cash flows.